Kimee Balmilero – Founder Improv Hawaii

 Classes taught: Levels 101 & 201, Musical Improv, Special Workshops

 Originally from Honolulu, Elizabeth “Bipsie” Rian received her BFA in Theatre Performance from Chapman University in California.
 Her professional acting credits include Jane The Virgin (CW), Magnum P.I.
 (CBS), and most recently Jamojaya with director Justin Chon (Pachinko, Chief of War, Blue Bayou).
 In 2021, Bipsie starred in the original short Wasteland, which she also produced and wrote.
 A graduate of UH Lab in Manoa, Bipsie is thrilled to be back home working with the Hawaii TV, Film, and Theatre community.

 Classes taught: Acting 101-201, Audition Technique, Actor’s Study Hall

 Originally from Hawaii, a class advertising “conquer fears”, “overcome shyness”, and “learn how to fail” is what caught Kiyoshi “Yosh” Shiraishi‘s attention and lured him into the world of improv.
 After moving to Washington state for university, he stuck around in Seattle and started improvising in 2013.
 He started studying at Unexpected Productions and Jet City Improv in Seattle before moving back home to Oahu and joining ImprovHI in 2017.
 A data analyst and self-proclaimed nerd, Yosh studied and made a career in areas with few opportunities for subjectivity, creativity, and laugh-itivity.
 He enjoys improv most for the chance to play and be goofy and delightful with wonderful people.
 Yosh is a regular player with Improv Hawaii and is also the coach for their resident short form team Short Stack.

-Classes taught: Levels 101 – 301, Short Form, Advanced Narrative
+Classes taught: Levels 101, Short Form

-Classes taught: Special Workshops
+Classes taught: Super Beginner, Levels 101, Short Form, Special Workshops